Bruno Ngotty: Lyon

 Ngotty started his career with Olympique Lyonnais from the opening of the 1988–89 season to the close of the 1994–95 season.
-Ngotty managed to play 143 league games scoring 10 goals during his time at Lyon.
+Ngotty played 237 league games, scoring 13 goals during his time at Lyon.

 Paris Saint-Germain

-Bruno Ngotty scored the winning goal which defeated Austrian club Rapid Wien in the 1996 UEFA Cup Winners' Cup Final, giving Paris Saint-Germain their only cup triumph in the tournament.
+Ngotty scored the winning goal, which defeated Austrian club Rapid Wien in the 1996 UEFA Cup Winners' Cup Final, giving Paris Saint-Germain their only cup triumph in the tournament.
 He was also included in the squad that reached the final again the next year, losing to Barcelona 1–0 at Feyenoord Stadion.

-A.C.
-Milan
+AC Milan

-Ngotty was part of the A.C.
-Milan team that won the Serie A title in 1999, making 25 league appearances for the club.
+Ngotty was part of the AC Milan team that won the Serie A title in 1999, making 25 league appearances for the club.
 He played alongside the likes of Paolo Maldini during his time there.
-He was sent on loan to Venezia during 1999 where he played 16 matches.
+He was sent on loan to Venezia during 1999, where he played 16 matches.

 Marseille

-After his relatively short spell at Milan he returned to France with Olympique Marseille.
-This turned out to be an even shorter spell than his stay in Milan which lasted for one season.
-He managed to play in 31 games during his only season at the club.
+After his relatively short spell at Milan, he returned to France with Olympique Marseille.
+This turned out to be an even shorter spell than his stay in Milan, which lasted for one season.
+He managed to play in 32 games during his only season at the club.

 Bolton Wanderers

 Ngotty originally rejected Bolton Wanderers' loan offer, but later agreed to spend the rest of the season with the club.
 The move eventually became a permanent deal.
 He made his Bolton debut against Blackburn Rovers, in a match which finished in a 1–1 draw, on 19 September 2001.
 He scored his debut goal for the club seven months later, his only goal of the season coming in a 3–1 defeat at Everton.

-In January 2002, this move became permanent, Ngotty being cited as one of the prime chances for Bolton success.
+In January 2002, this move became permanent, Ngotty being cited as one of the prime chances for Bolton's success.
 His first full season for the club started in unfortunate style, as he received two yellow cards and one red card in his first six games.
-After this rather disappointing start he became a regular part of the first team and was voted supporters player of the year for the 2005 season.
+After this rather disappointing start, he became a regular part of the first team and was voted supporters' player of the year for the 2005 season.
 He originally wanted to end his career at the Reebok Stadium, but with manager Sam Allardyce wanting to reduce the average age of the squad, Ngotty was released at the end of his contract in May 2006.

 Birmingham City

 Ngotty was signed by Birmingham City on a one-year deal on 6 July.
-The team achieved promotion to the Premier League that same season, finishing as runners up.
+The team achieved promotion to the Premier League that same season, finishing as runners-up.
 He decided not to take up the option of another year at Birmingham.
 He scored two goals during his stay at Birmingham, against QPR in the league and Newcastle in the FA Cup.